 - Financial Panic ’87 – This was a widely reported case of computers triggering off auto-sell orders while the economy was still robust.
 I’m not sure how spooked the average investor got compared to recessionary times.

-- Asian Stock Market Crisis – The economy was in full tilt growth mode.
+- Asian Stock Market Crisis – The economy was in full-tilt growth mode.
 I worked side by side with many day traders.
 No one cared.
 Pulling a financial crisis example from a non-recessionary time period is like saying your kids are well-behaved the week before Santa Claus comes.

 - WTC / Pentagon Attacks – In the chart above they list a 25% gain if you bought after 9/21/2001.
 The DJIA was 8265 then.
 What happened after that spike?
 It tanked again.
 By Oct 2002, it was down to 7528.
 By March 2003, the index was still only at 7740.
 Again fixed income would have protected more money.
 With or without Al-Qaeda, it was a recession.
-Unemployment rises, earning fall and stock prices drop in a recession.
+Unemployment rises, earnings fall, and stock prices drop in a recession.
 This isn’t rocket science.
-And by the way, it now 2009 and the DJIA is at 7850, which is lower than the 2002 recovery number in the chart.
+And by the way, it is now 2009 and the DJIA is at 7850, which is lower than the 2002 recovery number in the chart.